cde-ev/cdedb2/doc/source/Handbuch_Orga_Teilnahmebeitraege.rst

   ``AND NOT field.one_part AND field.is_child`` => -15 Euro
 * ``part.A1 AND part.A2 AND part.A3 AND NOT field.not_all_parts AND field.is_child`` => -15 Euro

 Finanziell besser situierte Teilnehmende sollen die Möglichkeit bekommen, mit einem "Solidarzusatzbeitrag" in Höhe von 9 Euro pro Teil den Verein und zukünftige Veranstaltungen zu unterstützen.

 * ``part.A1 AND field.solidarity`` => 9 Euro
 * ``part.A2 AND field.solidarity`` => 9 Euro
 * ``part.A3 AND field.solidarity`` => 9 Euro

 Nicht-Mitglieder müssen einen Zusatzbeitrag in Höhe des Mitgliedsbeitrags errichten, wenn sie teilnehmen möchten.
 Wer eine Doku möchte, muss 10 Euro extra zahlen.

-* ``NOT is_member`` => 8 Euro
+* ``any_part AND NOT is_member`` => 8 Euro
-* ``field.doku`` => 10 Euro
+* ``any_part field.doku`` => 10 Euro

 Die entsprechenden :doc:`Handbuch_Orga_Datenfelder` vom Typ ``Anmeldungsfeld`` müssen zuvor angelegt werden:

 1. * Feldname: "one_part"
    * Datentyp: "Ja/Nein"